-Dr. Berkowitz has been teaching at the university level for 40 years.
+Dr. Berkowitz has been teaching at the university level for over 40 years.
 In his career to date, he has taught over 16,000 undergraduate and graduate students in credit courses for degree-granting programs.
 Most (over 14,500) have been taught at the University of British Columbia’s Sauder School of Business.

 He began his teaching career, and discovered his great passion for it, during his time as a doctoral student at the University of Toronto where he was given full responsibility to teach introductory statistics to a class of 425 undergraduate students.
 After graduation, and then one year of teaching at Simon Fraser University’s Department of Mathematics and Statistics, Dr. Berkowitz taught for four years (1985-1988) at UBC’s Department of Statistics.

 Undergraduate Teaching in the Sauder School of Business BCOM program:

 - He has taught the Application of Statistics in Business course (COMM191 – formerly COMM291) for the past 25 years.
 Since 2012 he has been the sole instructor of 600 to 800+ students per year.

 - For five years (1996-2000) he taught an upper-level business statistics course (COMM411, aka STAT300) for BCOM students.

 - For 20 years, Dr. Berkowitz was the sole teacher of business statistics courses in the Full-Time MBA program (1989, 1991, 1994-2014), the Part-time MBA program (2004-2015), the Executive MBA program (2008-2013), and the International MBA program (2002-2012).

 - From 2013 to 2021, he taught business statistics in the Master of Management Classic program and the Master of Management Dual Degree program.